amina-sajid/amina-sajid/README.md

 ### About Me

 - 🎓 I’m currently a student at 42 Abu Dhabi, enhancing my coding skills.
-- 🌱 I’ve studied Python and completed several projects using the Django framework.
 - 💻 I love developing websites and applications.
-- 🤖 I'm thinking of studying AI and integrating it into my electrical engineering career.

 ### Skills